 650. Southern Politics (5).
-Pr., GV 101 or GV 102.

 Examines the nature of the political process in the South with emphasis on the extent to which the Southern political process is both similar to and distinct from the American political process as a whole.
 Includes an examination of the historical and contemporary impact of the South on national politics as well as contemporary developments which are producing modifications in the nature of Southern politics.
 This course may be taught concurrently with GV 450.